lagbolt/library/letter.md

 Why is this so hard to get right?
 I think that part of the problem is that the people who put up signs in a public library have been working there for decades and know where everything is.
 Where do you put the sign for biographies?
 Well, you put it where the biographies are shelved.
 Now, how do you find the biographies?
 You find the sign ... ?

 Wayfinding starts outside the library, whether you arrive by car, bus, wheelchair or unicycle.
 Is your library identifiable as a library?
-Yesterday I visited a library which was only identified as "1771".
+Yesterday I visited a library which was only identified on the outside of the building as "1771".
 Library buildings shouldn't be coy.

 Can you tell where the main entrance is?
 Can you safely navigate the parking lot?
 In a wheelchair?
 In a walker?

-I'm going to include a few photos I have taken inside and outside libraries.
+I'm going to include a few photos I have taken both inside and outside libraries.
 If you're interested, I have a *lot* more.
 Btw, you can see the images in full size by right-clicking on the image and selecting "Open image in new tab".

 I find this sign infuriating: